 |London St. Pancras||London Piccadilly||7 minutes||Half an hour|

-When you purchase your ticket from Rotterdam to London online, it offers a good connection on Brussels-Midi train station.
+When you purchase your ticket from Rotterdam to London online, it offers a good connection to Brussels-Midi train station.
 For all Eurostar trains, you need to be at the station at least half an hour before the train departs, so 45 minutes is a good cushioning.
 I took roughly half an hour to go to the Underground in London, buy a ticket or top up your Oyster Card and travel to Piccadilly.

-Total time Rotterdam to London on the Eurostar: 4,5 hours.
+Total time Rotterdam to London on the Eurostar: 4,5 hours. (as of 2020, this will be further reduced to 3,5 hours).

 For my example, I choose to travel on a Friday around 9 am.
 This means, with the time difference, you can make it to your lunch appointment near Piccadilly before 1 pm!